Skip to main content

 • humor

-3 mentions Positive Neutral Negative
+6 mentions Positive Neutral Negative

-• “All of the characters control the same and have no spoken dialogue or abilities, but they each have their own funny personality conveyed through their design, and I was always excited to see who I had unlocked next.”
+• “All of the characters control the same and have no spoken dialog or abilities, but they each have their own funny personality conveyed through their design, and I was always excited to see who I had unlocked next.”

-• “Unusual and funny looking gameplay, frankly a puzzle consisting of finding the right time to jump and leap.”
+• “Unusual and funny-looking gameplay, frankly a puzzle consisting of finding the right time to jump and leap.”

 • replayability